sjmyuan/sjmyuan.github.io/_drafts/reactor-quick-start.md

 # How to install?

-Add the following configuration to your `pom.xml`. we use `bom` here, so we don't need to care about the version and dependency consistency.
+Add the following configuration to your `pom.xml`. we use [BOM](https://www.baeldung.com/spring-maven-bom) here, so we don't need to care about the version and dependency consistency.

 ```xml
 <dependencyManagement>